isuPatches/android-wisefy/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 Thank you for creating an issue to improve this library!
-Please check Please check https://github.com/isuPatches/WiseFy/issues to make sure that the improvement isn't already being worked on.
+Please check Please check [the current issues](https://github.com/isuPatches/WiseFy/issues) to make sure that the improvement isn't already being worked on.

 **Description**
 A clear and concise description of the bug.